felipelouza/gsa-is/README.md

 #gsa-is

-This code is an implementation of gSAIS and gSACA-K [1][2], which extend the linear-time suffix sorting algorithms SAIS [3] and SACA-K [4] to compute the generalized suffix array for a collection of strings, maintaining their theoretical bounds and improving their practical performance.
+This code is an implementation of gSAIS and gSACA-K [1], which extend the linear-time suffix sorting algorithms SAIS [2] and SACA-K [3] to compute the generalized suffix array for a collection of strings, maintaining their theoretical bounds and improving their practical performance.

 --

-News: we show how gSAIS and gSACA-K can be modified to also compute the longest common prefix (LCP) array and the document array (DA) as a byproduct, with the same theoretical bounds.
+Moreover, we show how gSAIS and gSACA-K can be modified to also compute the longest common prefix (LCP) array and the document array (DA) as a byproduct, with the same theoretical bounds [3].

 --